What is Zagreb famous for?

 These are a pretty traditional Christmas dinner dessert.
 They're also quite popular in the markets throughout the winter.

-Most tourists come to Zagreb Cathedral, and for good reason; it's a beautiful building that others can't help but admire.
+Most tourists come to the Zagreb Cathedral, and for good reason; it's a beautiful building that others can't help but admire.

 In addition, the building is impossible to miss – it can be seen from all over the city, and don’t forget it can be seen through our hotel rooms :) We’re located 2 minutes by foot from the Zagreb Cathedral.